RowinRuizendaal/Multiplayer-Snake/README.md

 ### Multiplayer snake game

 > [Made for Real-Time Web](https://github.com/cmda-minor-web/real-time-web-2021)

-2 players will battle each other in a snake battle, This game allows multiple users to control their own snake, the best snake that survives the longest, wins the game.
-The player can choose to make a new room or invite friends into their room.

 **Important note: You might have to lower your sound before playing a game :)**